 Wonderful Wednesday is a children's program which includes dinner, choir, Orff instruments, arts, crafts and Bible stories.
 We sing in service about once a month.
 The highlights of the year are the Christmas Eve Children's Pageant and the annual Spring Musical.
 It is a great way for the children to express their inner creativity in a spiritual format.
 WW is also a wonderful way for our children to connect with the church during the week.
 They gain valuable experience and self-confidence, and it gives parents a one and a half hour break in the late afternoon!
 It is super-fun!

 Teen Band and Choir

 Rehearse: Sunday 7:30-9:00 pm

 Our Teen Band and Choir is an excellent group of high school musicians.
-We perform about once a month (including eleven fifty-nine) and it is an uplifting and enjoyable time to be together with friends that share things in common.
+We perform about once a month (especially eleven fifty-nine) and it is an uplifting and enjoyable time to be together with friends that share things in common.

 revoice Middle School Choir

 revoice is our Middle School Choir.
 This energetic young group sings about once a month in service and tends to sing contemporary Christian style music.

 This new group provides musical support for our memorial services.
 As the services are normally in the late morning, singers would need to available at that time.

 Click HERE to download a copy of the Organ Stoplist.

 The Sanctuary Organ at First Congregational Church was installed in November 1991.
 It was designed and constructed by the firm of Karl Wilhelm, Inc. of Mt.
 St.-Hilaire, Quebec, Canada.
 It is his Opus 124.